 - 1. Parents should go over bus rules with their children periodically throughout the year to help maintain the safest transportation possible. - 2.
 For the safety of students, parents or other responsible adults should supervise "Bus Stops" each day. - 3.
-Parents should have children ready and waiting at the same pick up point each day.

-- 4. Please allow five minutes (each side) of the pick up time for the bus driver to arrive.
+Parents should have children ready and waiting at the same pick up point each day. - 4.
+Please allow five minutes (each side) of the pick up time for the bus driver to arrive.
 Traffic or road conditions may cause a variance in the schedule each day. - 5.
 Parents should notify the principal, superintendent or bus supervisor if their child has a medical problem that requires the bus driver's attention. - 6.
 The superintendent or designee will make the final decisions as to where "bus stops" will be made. - 7.
-In the event a school assignment requires a student to bring a project to school that is larger than what the student can hold on his/her lap, it is advised that the parent make arrangements to transport the child and/or the project to school that day. - A student may occasionally deviate from their regular bus assignment in an emergency situation when requested by the parent, verbally or with a written request, provided the bus is not overcrowded.
-Permission must be obtained from the office with approval of the building principal by 12:00 P.M.
-A signed note from the office with the principal's - signature must be given to the bus driver.
-Any parent planning on picking up their student after school, must be there before the buses leave.
-If not, the student will be - must be there before the buses leave.
+In the event a school assignment requires a student to bring a project to school that is larger than what the student can hold on his/her lap, it is advised that the parent make arrangements to transport the child and/or the project to school that day. - 8.
+A student may occasionally deviate from their regular bus assignment in an emergency situation when requested by the parent, verbally or with a written request, provided the bus is not overcrowded.
+Permission must be obtained from the office with approval of the building principal by 12:00 PM A signed pate from the office with the principal'a

+12:00 P.M.
+A signed note from the office with the principal's signature must be given to the bus driver.

+- 9. Any parent planning on picking up their student after school, must be there before the buses leave.
 If not, the student will be placed on the bus. - 10.
 Bus drivers will not release students to parents or other adults without permission from the school office once a student has boarded the bus at the end of the school day. - 11.
-Don't become upset if your child doesn't arrive home at the exact same time each day.
 Occasionally a problem may arise that causes a delay and all buses may be later than usual.
-Should your child not arrive home at the same time as all the children around you: Call the school!
-Please stay at home!
+Should your child not arrive home at the same time as all the children around, please call the school.
 The school and the buses are in communication via radio so locating your child can be done very quickly.
 Most likely the child will be on another bus and will be brought home at the end of that bus route.
-When the child gets home, please call the school again to inform school personnel that the child is home safely and the search will be discontinued. - 12.
-A school sanctioned coach or activity sponsor may contact the transportation supervisor and request special transportation arrangements.
+When the child gets home, please call the school again to inform school personnel that the child is home safely and the search will be discontinued.

+12. A school sanctioned coach or activity sponsor may contact the transportation supervisor and request special transportation arrangements.